Authentication Profiles and Resources

 Authentication profiles are policies that align user accounts with one or more types of authentication:

 • Alignment by pattern matching.
-SL1 examines the URL or IP address that a user enters in a browser to connect to an Administration Portal, Database Server, or All-In-One Appliance.
-If the URL or IP address matches the criteria specified in an authentication profile, SL1 will automatically use the matching profile to perform user authentication.
+Skylar One examines the URL or IP address that a user enters in a browser to connect to an Administration Portal, Database Server, or All-In-One Appliance.
+If the URL or IP address matches the criteria specified in an authentication profile, Skylar One will automatically use the matching profile to perform user authentication.

 • Credential Source.
-Specifies from where SL1 should extract the username and password or certificate to be authenticated.
-These credentials are passed to SL1 through HTTP.
-SL1 then passes the credentials to each authentication resource specified in the authentication profile (for example, CAC/
+Specifies from where Skylar One should extract the username and password or certificate to be authenticated.
+These credentials are passed to Skylar One through HTTP.
+Skylar One then passes the credentials to each authentication resource specified in the authentication profile (for example, CAC/

 Client Cert).
 The authentication resources communicate with user stores that can authenticate the credentials entered by a user.